mysterix5/capstone/README.md

 <img align="right" width="300" src="https://user-images.githubusercontent.com/28150646/184717435-95dbd022-cda1-4c74-9d08-90af28772f61.gif">

+This is my capstone (final) project from the 'neue fische' Java full stack Bootcamp.

 With Vover you can create an amazing roboter-like voice messages with the voices of your friends.